Acute-hi-is/Acute-procedures/README.md

 >with sd.OutputStream(device=X, channels=1, callback=callback,
 				samplerate=samplerate, extra_settings=asio_ch):

-Change the X to the number you found to be the sound device ID.
+Change the X to the number you found to be the sound device ID on your device.

 Press the play button at the top, and if everything went well, you should see the amplifier responding.

+For added effect, you should have pluged in some actuators.
+The code should send very basic analog signals to the channels output, from 1 to 32.

 ## 6. Some elements in the code to change:
 In the future we will add more procedures for code to work with, but in this specific code there are a few variables you can play around with:

-If you need to change the amount of the coils, frequency or amplitude, then change: nCoils = 32
+If you need to change the amount actuators (coils or speakers), frequency or amplitude, then change: nCoils = 32, f = 100, a = 0.1
-    f = 100
-    a = 0.1

-If you need to change duration -- change: stimuliDuration = 0.2
+If you need to change duration, change: stimuliDuration = 0.2